dpsbot-project/DPSBot/README.md

 you have to edit distribution.py for write osu api and discord token.

-this bot is not public bot. if you need to join DPSBot to your server, and don't want to run this on your PC, please contact me via discord.
+my bot is not public bot. if you need to join DPSBot to your server, and don't want to run this on your PC, please contact me via discord.

 my discord id:316553064087552001